crasride/holbertonschool-validation/module3_task3/DEPLOY.md

 - It is a compressed file that is the awesome-api binary and is 'dist directory'.

-- To unarchive the package
+# Syntax to unzip the zip package

-  Run the command: unzip awesome-website.zip
+  Run unzip awesome-website.zip

 - What are the commands to start and stop the application?